Kingdom of Serbia: May Coup, 1903

-Peter I

 After the May Coup the Serbian Skupština invited Peter Karađorđević to assume the Serbian crown as Peter I of Serbia.
 A constitutional monarchy was created with the military Black Hand society operating behind the scenes.
 The traditionally good relations with Austria-Hungary ended, as the new dynasty relied on the support of the Russian Empire and closer cooperation with Kingdom of Bulgaria.

+Pig war

 In April 1904 the Friendship treaty and in June 1905 the customs union with Bulgaria were signed.
 In response Austria-Hungary imposed a Tariff War (Pig war) of 1906–1909.
 After the 1906 elections the People's Radical Party came to power.
 In 1908 Austria-Hungary annexed Bosnia, where Serbia had hoped to expand its territory.

 Bosnian Crisis

 The Bosnian Crisis of 1908–1909 (also referred to as the Annexation crisis) erupted into public view when on October 5, 1908, the Kingdom of Bulgaria declared its complete independence from Ottoman Empire and on October 6, 1908, when Austria-Hungary announced the annexation of Bosnia and Herzegovina, which was populated mainly by South Slavs.

-Austro-Hungary had ambitions of imperialistic expansion and saw the Balkans in the same way that other colonial powers saw Africa or Asia.
+Austria-Hungary had ambitions of imperialistic expansion and saw the Balkans in the same way that other colonial powers saw Africa or Asia.
 This idea was severely opposed by the Serbian public and intelligentsia, mainly gathered around Serbian Literary Herald (Srpski književni glasnik).

-Russia, the Ottoman Empire, Britain, the Kingdom of Italy, Serbia, Principality of Montenegro, German Empire and France took an interest in these events.
+Russia, the Ottoman Empire, Britain, the Kingdom of Italy, Serbia, the Principality of Montenegro, German Empire and France took an interest in these events.
 In April 1909, the 1878 Treaty of Berlin was amended to accept the new status quo and bringing the crisis to an end.
 The crisis permanently damaged relations between Austria-Hungary on the one hand and Russia and Serbia on the other.
 The annexation and reactions to the annexation were some of the contributing causes of World War I.

+Administrative division

+In 1890, it was divided into 15 districts (okruzi) which were further divided into counties (srezovi).
+Cities of Belgrade and Niš had special administrative status.
+The districts were: Valjevo, Vranje, Kragujevac, Krajina, Kruševac, Morava, Pirot, Podrinje, Podunavlje, Požarevac, Rudnik, Timok, Toplica, Užice and Crna Reka.

+In 1912 and 1913 Serbia enlarged its territory after victorious First Balkan War.
+In August 1913, 11 new districts were formed in the newly liberated areas: Bitola, Debar, Kavadarci, Novi Pazar, Kumanovo, Pljevlja, Prizren, Priština, Skopje, Tetovo and Štip.